Last Updated: October, 2016

-The Indian pharmaceuticals market is the third largest in terms of volume and thirteenth largest in terms of value#.
-Branded generics dominate the pharmaceuticals market, constituting nearly 70 to 80 per cent of the market.
+The Indian pharmaceuticals market is the third largest in terms of volume and thirteenth largest in terms of value, as per a report by Equity Master.
 India is the largest provider of generic drugs globally with the Indian generics accounting for 20 per cent of global exports in terms of volume.
 Of late, consolidation has become an important characteristic of the Indian pharmaceutical market as the industry is highly fragmented.

 India enjoys an important position in the global pharmaceuticals sector.
 The country also has a large pool of scientists and engineers who have the potential to steer the industry ahead to an even higher level.
 Presently over 80 per cent of the antiretroviral drugs used globally to combat AIDS (Acquired Immuno Deficiency Syndrome) are supplied by Indian pharmaceutical firms.

-Overall drug approvals given by the US Food and Drug Administration (USFDA) to Indian companies have nearly doubled to 201 in FY 2015-16 from 109 in FY 2014-15 an increase of 84 per cent as per analysis by USFDA.
+Overall drug approvals given by the US Food and Drug Administration (USFDA) to Indian companies have nearly doubled to 201 in FY 2015-16 from 109 in FY 2014-15.
+The country accounts for around 30 per cent (by volume) and about 10 per cent (value) in the US$ 70-80 billion US generics market.

 The Union Cabinet has given its nod for the amendment of the existing Foreign Direct Investment (FDI) policy in the pharmaceutical sector in order to allow FDI up to 100 per cent under the automatic route for manufacturing of medical devices subject to certain conditions.